GitiHubi/CFDS/README.md

 A series of interactive lab notebooks we prepared for the Chartered Financial Data Scientist Certification.
 The content of the series is based on Python, IPython Notebook, and PyTorch.

-This is currently work in progress so expect minor errors and some rough edges.
+This is currently work in progress so expect minor errors and some rough edges ;)

 ## Running the Notebook